XTRATUF Legacy Boot Long-Term Review

 Shaft Height: 12” or 15”

-Footwear Closure: pull on
+Footwear Closure: Pull on

-Waterproof: yes
+Waterproof: Yes

 Insulation: Thin layer of nylon protects toes from cold rubber

-Temperature Rating: none stated
+Temperature Rating: None stated (insulated version is -10F)

 Men's